But it’s limited in what it can do. Sometimes trying to fit a data set into a repeated measures ANOVA requires too much data gymnastics.

 These data gymnastics mean you’re throwing away good information and under-accounting for true variation among repetitions.

 There are a few specific design and data situations that will eliminate repeated measures ANOVA as a reasonable approach.

 Let’s go through seven of these and what the options are instead.

 One of the biggest problems with traditional repeated measures ANOVA is missing data on the response variable.

 The problem is that repeated measures ANOVA treats each measurement as a separate variable.
 Because it uses listwise deletion, if one measurement is missing, the entire case gets dropped.

-What to use instead: Mixed models treat each occasion as a different observation of the same variable.
-So you may lose the measurement with missing data, but not all other responses.
+What to use instead: Marginal and mixed models treat each occasion as a different observation of the same variable.
+So you may lose the measurement with missing data, but not all other responses from the same subject.

 2. Unbalanced number of repeats across individuals